bufferhead-code/nightowl/README.md

 ### npm

-First install Nightowl with this command:
+To use nightowl with a bundler like Vite first install it with this command:

 ```shell
 npm install @bufferhead/nightowl